Albert Wilson (American football)

-Albert Wilson II (born July 12, 1992) is an American former professional football wide receiver who played in the National Football League (NFL) for the Kansas City Chiefs and Miami Dolphins.
+Albert Wilson II (born July 12, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Kansas City Chiefs and Miami Dolphins.
 He played college football for the Georgia State Panthers.
 He holds several Georgia State records, including most touchdown receptions, longest pass play, and longest punt return.

 Early life

 Wilson was born in Fort Pierce, Florida to an African-American father and Samoan mother.
 Because his parents served time in prison, Wilson grew up in foster care.
 In tenth grade, he was adopted by Brian and Rose Bailey of Port St. Lucie, Florida.
 After his parents were released from prison, Wilson moved in with a cousin who lived in Port St. Lucie so that he could stay in his high school.

 Wilson played quarterback for the Port St. Lucie High School Jaguars.
 He was named Scripps Treasure Coast Newspapers All-Area Offensive Player of the Year in 2010 as a senior.
 He recorded 2,631 all-purpose yards, and 22 touchdowns his senior year.
 His totals were 1,029 passing yards, nine passing touchdowns, 824 rushing yards, 11 rushing touchdowns, 81 receiving yards, 132 interception return yards and 565 return yards.
 Wilson also ran track for Port St. Lucie High School and competed in the 100m, 200m, 100 high hurdles where he placed in states.